-On a daily basis, people use online platforms to express their ideas, experiences, and feelings towards products or topics.
+On a daily basis, people use online platforms to express their ideas, experiences, and feelings about all kinds of topics.
 Social media users alone create 448,800 tweets, 3.3 million Facebook posts, and 65,972 Instagram posts every 60 seconds, which gives you an idea of the colossal amount of raw digital data out there (and how it keeps growing).

 Sentiment analysis makes it possible to analyze this kind of text data on a large scale, to find out the nuance of opinions.
 Is this product review positive or negative?
 Does this tweet show happiness or anger?